zero-to-mastery/ZtM-Job-Board/README.md

 ---

 To add your name to the list, create a file `<YOUR_GH_USERNAME>.json` inside `Submissions/` folder, and then fill it up with following content.
+⚠️ Please remove the `@` from your GitHub username.
 (**Don't include the square brackets "[ ]" or angle brackets "< >" !!!
-They
-are just there to indicate an example placeholder.**)
+They are just there to indicate an example placeholder.**)

 ```json
 {